meshcloud/collie-hub/docs/reference/repository.md

 #### Compliance Statements

-Kit modules can also have **optional** additional `compliance` statements.
-Compliance statements document how a module implence controls imposed by the foundation's compliance frameworks.
-See [compliance](/compliance) for more details.
+Kit modules can also have **optional** additional [compliance statements](../concept/compliance.md#compliance-statements).
+Compliance statements document how a module implements controls imposed by a [compliance framework](../concept/compliance.md#compliance-frameworks).

 A compliance statement must have these properties